Vaccine distribution remains a concern for frontline workers

 “The scale of this public health effort is something we’ve never seen in the Capital Region before.
 I don’t think we’ve ever seen in the country before,” Gannon said.

-For the list of requirements to be a volunteer and to sign up to be a part of the medical reserve, click here.
+For the list of requirements to be a volunteer and to sign up to be a part of the medical reserve, head to Albany Med’s website.